BediBot/BediBot-Version-1/README.md

 - $addduedate: Adds due dates for assigments, tests, and reminders to a set channel
 - $setbirthday: Stores the birthday in a mongoDB that is checked daily to announce birthdays to promote team bonding
 - $addQuotes: Adds in a particular quote from a user
+- $lockdown: Prevents users from speaking in a text channel temporarily (in case of assessments)

 DEV INFORMATION
 ========